 Reading and Research Courses

-Students can also take reading or research courses.
-These courses can be taken for anywhere from 1 to 12 credit-hours, depending upon the scope.
+One may also take reading or research courses, by arrangement with individual faculty members.
+These courses can be taken for anywhere from 1 to 12 credit-hours, depending on scope.

 The preliminary assessment has replaced the preliminary exam beginning with the 2017-18 academic year.
 The preliminary assessment is based on the performance in the four required core courses, to a standard deemed passable by the individual faculty teaching those courses.
 The first year curriculum includes the four required core courses - PHY 403, 407, 415, 418 - plus two electives.
 (PHY 403: Modern Statistics and Exploration, PHY 407: Quantum Mechanics I, PHY 415: Electromagnetic Theory, PHY 418: Statistical Mechanics).
 Please see your assigned cohort advisor for elective suggestions.

 The preliminary assessment is completed by the preliminary assessment committee.
 To continue in the PhD program one must pass the assessment at the PhD level.